 Luxury Hotel First Birthday Parties on the Rise

 Despite the ongoing trend of declining birth rates, the market for first birthday parties at luxury hotels is actually experiencing growth.
-Analysts attribute this to a consumption structure where, even though the number of children is decreasing, spending and the significance placed on each child are increasing.
+Analysts attribute this to a consumption structure where, even though the number of children is decreasing, spending per child and the significance attached to each child are both increasing.

-As premium first birthday party packages that combine banquet hall rentals with accommodation, photography, and experience programs become more widespread, concerns have been raised that the gap in celebratory spending between different social classes is widening.
+As premium first birthday party packages-which bundle banquet hall rental, accommodation, photography, and experiential programs-become more widespread, concerns have been raised that the gap between social classes in commemorative spending is also widening.

-According to the hotel industry on January 11, reservations for first birthday parties at major five-star hotels in Seoul increased by 20 to 30 percent compared to the previous year.
-At Grand InterContinental Seoul Parnas, the number of premium first birthday parties rose by about 30 percent, and as demand for small banquets of 10 to 40 people grew, reservation inquiries are now being made up to six months in advance of the event date.
-The Westin Seoul Parnas is also responding to this demand by offering exclusive packages that include a one-night stay, a first birthday table, a photo table, a projector, and a professional host.
+According to the hotel industry on January 11, reservations for first birthday parties at major five-star hotels in Seoul increased by 20-30% in the previous year compared to the year before.
+At Grand InterContinental Seoul Parnas, the number of premium first birthday events rose by about 30%, with growing demand for small banquets of 10 to 40 people leading to reservation inquiries as early as six months before the event date.
+The Westin Seoul Parnas is also responding to this demand by offering exclusive packages that include one-night stays, traditional birthday tables, photo tables, projectors, and professional emcees.

 The cost of a first birthday party at a luxury hotel starts from several million won for small-scale banquets of around 10 people, and large banquet halls for more than 40 people are priced around 10 million won.
 Despite the high prices, weekend dates often get fully booked as soon as reservations open.
 Getty Images

-Lotte Hotel Seoul also saw a roughly 20 percent increase in first birthday party reservations.
-At the Chinese restaurant Dorim, sales from first birthday parties between January and September last year rose by 34 percent compared to the same period the previous year.
-The Westin Chosun Seoul also recorded a 30 percent increase in reservations during the same period.
-Industry experts believe that as the number of newborns declines, the trend of "investing more in each child" is spreading, and the small luxury trend of pursuing everyday premium experiences is now reflected in the first birthday party market as well.
+Lotte Hotel Seoul also saw a roughly 20% increase in first birthday party reservations.
+At the Chinese restaurant Dorim, sales from first birthday parties between January and September last year rose by 34% compared to the same period the previous year.
+The Westin Chosun Seoul also recorded a 30% increase in reservations during the same period.
+Industry experts believe that, as the number of newborns decreases, the trend of 'investing more in each child' is spreading, and the pursuit of everyday premium experiences-known as the 'small luxury' trend-is also reflected in the first birthday party market.

-This premium demand is also evident in the pricing.
-The cost of a first birthday party at a luxury hotel starts from several million won for small-scale banquets of around 10 people, while large banquet halls for more than 40 people are priced at around 10 million won.
-Despite the high prices, weekend dates often get fully booked as soon as reservations open.
-As more families have only one child, there is a growing demand to make the first birthday a "memorable experience."
+This premium demand is also evident in pricing.
+The cost of a first birthday party at a luxury hotel starts from several million won for small-scale banquets of around 10 people, while large banquet halls for more than 40 people are priced around 10 million won.
+Despite these high prices, weekend dates often get fully booked as soon as reservations open.
+As more families choose to have only one child, there is a growing desire to make the first birthday a memorable experience.

-Changes in consumption are also clear in the infant and children's products market.
-According to an analysis by Lotte Members of transaction data from about 17 million people, the sales share of premium products-those in the top 25 percent price range among infant and children's goods-increased from 58.9 percent in 2024 to 63 percent last year.
-In contrast, sales of general products stagnated or slightly declined during the same period.
+Changes in consumption are also evident in the infant and children's products market.
+According to Lotte Members' analysis of transaction data from about 17 million members, the sales share of premium products-those in the top 25% price range among infant and children's goods-increased from 58.9% in 2024 to 63% last year.
+In contrast, sales of standard products either stagnated or declined slightly during the same period.

-Some have expressed concerns that the spread of premium-focused celebratory spending is exacerbating polarization based on income disparities.
-According to national statistics, in the third quarter of last year, households in the top 20 percent income bracket spent an average of 344,000 won per month on entertainment and cultural activities, about 6.4 times more than households in the bottom 20 percent (54,000 won).
-This indicates that the gap between social classes is widening not only in spending on celebrations and leisure but also in expenditures related to children.
+Some have expressed concerns that the spread of premium-focused commemorative spending is deepening polarization based on income disparities.
+According to national statistics, in the third quarter of last year, households in the top 20% income bracket spent an average of 344,000 won per month on entertainment and cultural activities, about 6.4 times more than households in the bottom 20% (54,000 won).
+This indicates that the gap between social classes is widening not only in commemorative and leisure spending but also in expenditures related to children.

 Industry experts expect the consumption structure of investing more in each child to continue for the time being.
-However, there are also calls for public support, such as childcare and care services, to be provided alongside the development of premium celebratory spending that enhances family satisfaction, so that the consumption gap does not lead to social discord.
+However, they also emphasize that, while premium commemorative spending should evolve to enhance family satisfaction, public support for childcare and care services must be provided in parallel to prevent consumption gaps from leading to social discord.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.